anti-opioid meds - detox - medication-assisted detox - medication - opioid addiction - opioid detox

 Naltrexone, or more commonly known as Vivitrol, is a once monthly injection of an anti-opioid formula that discourages opioid use.
 Naltrexone can be administered only by a doctor licensed to do so.
 Naltrexone curbs cravings and discourages opioid use because the medication blocks the receptors in the brain that opioids affect.
 Because Naltrexone is an opioid blocker, users are unable to get high from using opioids, if they have received the monthly shot.
 Naltrexone is basically a preventative tool used to discourage opioid use.
 If guests are interested in this treatment, they are able to discuss this option with their case manager for their future addiction treatment measures.

 If you or someone you know is struggling with an opioid addiction, please reach out to our addiction specialists for guidance and to learn more about our treatment programs.
-Our addiction specialists can be reached 24/7 at (877)-RECOVERY or (888) 907-0898.
+Our addiction specialists can be reached 24/7 at (888) 907-0898.
 Because We Care.